Isaac Chauncey: First Raid on York

-Commodore Chauncey was the commander of the American fleet transporting 1,700 American Regulars with Benjamin Forsyth’s Riflemen leading the way.
-The American raiding force landed on the beach and routed the British-allied forces.
-The British-allied force suffering heavy casualties retreated from the field.
+Commodore Chauncey was the commander of the American fleet transporting 1,700 American Regulars with Benjamin Forsyth's Riflemen leading the way.
+The American raiding force landed on the beach and routed opposing British forces, who suffered several casualties and retreated from the field.
 The Americans occupied York for a while looting and burning private property.
-Then all of the Americans boarded Chauncey’s vessels and the entire American raiding force withdrew safely.
+Then all of the Americans boarded Chauncey's vessels and the entire American raiding force withdrew safely.

 Raid on Burlington Heights

-From around July 30, 1813 to July 31, 1813.
+From around July 30, 1813, to July 31, 1813.
 Commodore Chauncey with his fleet arrived near Burlington Heights from Niagara during the morning.
 A force of several hundred troops, including sailors and U.S. Marines, under Lt.
 Colonel Winfield Scott, debarked.
-About 150 British under Major Maule raised stiff resistance.
+About 150 British troops under Major Maule put up stiff resistance.
 The Americans seized some prisoners (civilians, possibly militia in the town) and returned to the ships.
 The American fleet then departed.

 Second Raid on York

 One of his most successful operations was taking part of a naval raid by transporting Winfield Scott's force of raiders in the successful raid at York, Upper Canada from July 31, 1813 – August 1, 1813.
 Isaac Chauncey transported Winfield's American raiding force of 340-500 men to York.
 The American raiders freed prisoners in jail, made wounded soldiers their captives (on paper), and confiscated British military baggage left there and whatever else they could find.
-The next day, the American raiders found a hidden bateaux and carted off 400 barrels of food.
+The next day, the American raiders found a hidden bateau and carted off 400 barrels of food.
 The Americans also took 11 bateaux, 5 cannons, and some flour.
 Winfield and his American force of raiders set fire to barracks, a wood yard, and a storehouse on Gibraltar Point.
-Winfield and his force of American raiders withdrew safely aboard Chauncey’s ships.
-The American raiders destroyed some artillery, destroy some boats, confiscate supplies, confiscate ammunition, and all withdraw back to New York.
+Winfield and his force of American raiders withdrew safely aboard Chauncey's ships.
+The American raiders destroyed some artillery and boats, confiscated supplies and ammunition, and all withdrew back to New York.

 Raid on Lake Ontario

-Around October 5, 1813.
-Commander Isaac Chauncey was sailing with his fleet and spotted some British vessels sail on Lake Ontario.
-Chauncey pursued the British fleet which consisted of 7 British gunboats being used as transports.
-Chauncey’s fleet captured five of the British gunboats and destroyed one British gunboat.
-The remaining British gunboat escaped.
-260 British soldiers are captured.
-Isaac Chauncey and his fleet withdrew back to Sacket’s Harbor with the captured ships and 260 British prisoners.
+Around October 5, 1813, Chauncey was sailing with his squadron and spotted some British vessels sail on Lake Ontario.
+Chauncey pursued the British ships, which consisted of seven gunboats being used as troops transports.
+Chauncey's squadron captured five gunboats and destroyed one.
+The remaining gunboat escaped.
+260 enemy soldiers were captured.
+Isaac Chauncey and his fleet withdrew back to Sacket's Harbor with the captured ships and 260 prisoners of war.